 It is the last day of fudge week and we are ending with a good one.
 A while back, I shared a key lime pie fudge from an etsy shop in a Fab Five post.
-Well, several of you shared links with me to recipes you can make on your own at home and I decided to give it a try.
-So the recipe I ended up with has ingredients I use to make my key lime pie – key lime juice, lime zest, and sweetened condensed milk.
+Well, several of you shared links with me to recipes you can make on your own at home.
+I decided to give it a try.
+So the recipe I ended up with has ingredients I use to make my key lime pie.
+It inclueds key lime juice, lime zest, and sweetened condensed milk.

 I had several people sample all of the fudge recipes I made for fudge week.
 The key lime was the favorite one for several people including my hubby who isn’t a key lime pie fan.

-You can always go for no graham cracker crust if you want, but I would definitely up the butter for a firmer fudge if you do that.
+You can always go for no graham cracker crust if you want.
+However, I would definitely up the butter for a firmer fudge if you do that.
 I also thought of a fun way to give it as a gift.
-Just buy a pre-made graham cracker crust or make the crust in a pie plate instead of a 9 x 9 dish.
+Just buy a pre-made graham cracker crust.
+Or make the crust in a pie plate instead of a 9 x 9 dish.
 Then slice it into wedges just like a pie.
 Put it in a cute box and you are set.

 Last thing is I recommend is using a good quality white chocolate to make this.
-At this time of year, many grocery stores sell blocks of chocolate they package up that have been cut of large bars of chocolate.
+At this time of year, many grocery stores sell blocks of chocolate.
+They packages that have cut up chunks of large bars of chocolate.

 Here are a few other fudge recipes I have if you still want more – rocky road fudge and pumpkin fudge.